Zuzeka2000/Capstone-project/README.md

 ### Conclusion

 This project presents an automated approach to resume screening using advanced NLP and machine learning techniques.
 By leveraging BERT embeddings and Cosine Similarity, the system efficiently ranks resumes according to their relevance to specific job descriptions, making the recruitment process faster and more effective.

----

-You can adjust the placeholder link to Kaggle when you add the actual URL.